Kgonur637/BS-DraftPicker/README.md

 https://tesseract-ocr.github.io/tessdoc/Installation.html
 You will also need to add this to your path.
 I'm not smart enough to explain how to do this so just look up "Adding Tesseract OCR to Path".
-Please don't use automatic calibration, 99% of the time won't work.
+Note that this program has only been tested on Windows machines, as one of the libraries is windows only.
-Note that this program has only been tested on Windows machines.
-I have no idea how to make them work on MacOS.
-I'm sure if you use Linux you don't need this program.
+You will also need to create a folder with the draft images in them, and name it "SpenLC" (or change that name in the code).
+Place this folder in the same location as the python program.